malinemartinsen/Fitness-Diary/README.md

 ## Language

-This application is written with the framework Node.js and Ejs (JavaScript), with the use of HMTL and CSS to display the website in a more esthetic way.
+This application is written with the framework Node.js and EJS, with the use of HMTL and CSS to display the website in a more esthetic way.
 With use of Mongoose (MongoDB Atlas) as databaseserver.

 ## Meaning behind the website